interglobalvision/payment-novaramedia-com/README.md

 ####v1.1

 - Failed subscription payment webhook handling.
 Notifies user of failure and deletes subscription from database.
-- Export subscribers to Mailchimp
+- Export subscribers to Mailchimp ✔
+- Allow user to update card details (possibly not needed if the failed subscription handles properly)